 Applicant organizations may submit more than one application, provided that each is sufficiently distinct from any other administrative supplement currently under consideration by the awarding NIH Institute or Center.
-However, a parent award is eligible to receive only one administrative supplement award under this FOA.

-Application budgets are limited to $150,000 direct costs for up to 12 months and must reflect actual needs of the project.
+Application budgets are limited to $150,000 direct costs for up to 12 months and must reflect actual needs of the project